Deep-MI/Deep-MI.github.io/_templates/member-template.md

 ## Tips

 - Use single quotes for multi-line descriptions
-- Keep file size under 100KB
+- Keep file size to max 100KB (optimization script helps with this)
 - Use consistent naming: lastname.jpg